-CrossFit is really an approach to exercise, and it can be done in good or bad ways.
-When my training buddies and I tried out Isabell for the first time, we already had years of training on how to properly do snatches, so when we sped up we were still able to do them with correct form.
+CrossFit is really an approach to exercise, rather than a type of exercise.
+And it can be done in good and bad ways.
+When my training buddies and I tried out Isabel for the first time, we already had years of training on how to properly do snatches.
+So when we sped up we were still able to do them with correct form.

-After doing that workout is when it also became clear to me that the power of CrossFit could be utilized to obtain exceptional results while keeping workouts varied and interesting.
-At its very core, CrossFit’s high intensity leads to great results, and its constant variety exposes areas of your fitness that require extra attention.
+After doing that workout, it was also clear to me that I could achieve exceptional results through the power of CrossFit, while keeping workouts varied and interesting.
+At its very core, CrossFit’s high intensity leads to great results.
+And its constant variety exposes areas of your fitness that require extra attention.

 Here is a list of the main issues I had to address and overcome on my journey to embracing CrossFit.
-Because there can be a yes or a no answer to both of these questions, I have answered each question with both a yes and a no to further illuminate the differences.
-Hopefully this will help you to be more informed of best practices for CrossFit whether you workout at TriForce Fitness or elsewhere.
+Because there can be a yes or a no answer to most of these questions, I have answered both sides to further illuminate the differences.
+Hopefully this will help you to be more informed of best practices for CrossFit, whether you workout at TriForce Fitness or elsewhere.

 1. Is random bad?

 A completely randomized training program really isn’t as effective as a planned one.
-There are simple bio-physiological adaptations that will yield the best results when trying to improve fitness; AKA your body requires certain stressors to become more fit.
+There are simple bio-physiological adaptations that will yield the best results when trying to improve fitness.
+Basically, your body requires certain stressors to become more fit.

 2. Is posting every training accomplishment to your timeline bad?

-Sidenote: Your gym page, or you gym buddies probably DO want to hear how EVERY SINGLE workout went.
+Sidenote: Your gym page, or your gym buddies, probably DO want to hear how EVERY SINGLE workout went.
 We love it like you do.
-Post about how you felt, about what was hard, about why you hate your coach, everything.
+Post about how you felt, about what was hard, about why you hate your coach.
+Everything.
 Just remember that everything has its place.
 None of your non-CrossFit friends will want to come with you to the gym if they have a distorted picture of what you do, or who you are based off your selective shared experiences.

 3. Is CrossFit safe?

 There are bad coaches in EVERY sport.
 Imagine you are trying to become a high-diver.
-If you arrive on day one and your coach tries to have you do a quadruple backflip, swan McTwisty (can you tell I have no idea about diving?) you will probably get hurt.
+If you arrive on day one and your coach tries to have you do a quadruple backflip into a swan McTwisty (can you tell I have no idea about diving?), you will probably get hurt.
 A coach must understand who his/her athlete is.
 What is your training experience?
 How do you move?
 What are you afraid of?

-If you have a coach who thinks that everyone should be doing the same movements, the same workouts, the same weights, walk, no, RUN away.
+If you have a coach who thinks that everyone should be doing the same movements and workouts with the same weights, walk, no, RUN away.

-And I promise, you are much more likely to get injured, ill, and otherwise be in bad health from lack of movement rather than exercise.
+And I promise, injury, illness and bad health are much more likely from lack of movement over exercise.